×

 What residency documents or visas did I need if I will be in Bahamas for a while?

 "If you intend to stay in the Bahamas for a while, you will need to obtain a valid passport and either a work permit or a long-term visa.
 The specific type of visa will depend on the reasons for your stay and the length of time you intend to remain.
-Additionally, depending on your country of origin and other factors, you may also need to obtain additional documents or permits from the Bahamas government," remarked one member in Bahamas.
+Additionally, depending on your country of origin and other factors, you may also need to obtain additional documents or permits from the Bahamas government," said one expat in Bahamas.

 What cultural blunders should I try to avoid making in Bahamas?